ramirolpz55/KoderFinder/README.md

 User 2: [3, 2, 6, 4, 5, 1, 2, 5, 4, 1]
 Total Difference: 2 + 1 + 2 = 5

-Remember to use the absolute value of the differences.
-Put another way: no negative solutions!
-Your app should calculate both 5-3 and 3-5 as 2, and so on.
+I also used the absolute value of the differences.
+Put in another way: no negative solutions!
+App calculates both 5-3 and 3-5 as 2, and so on.
 The closest match will be the user with the least amount of difference.
-Once you've found the current user's most compatible friend, display the result as a modal pop-up.
+Once I've found the current user's most compatible friend, The app then displays the result as a modal pop-up.
-The modal should display both the name and picture of the closest match.
+The modal also display both the name and picture of the closest match.
-One More Thing

-If you have any questions about this project or about the material we covered, the instructor and your TAs are only a Slack message away.
-Good Luck!

-Copyright

-Coding Boot Camp (C) 2016.
-All Rights Reserved.